mariofv/SuperMarioGo/README.md

-# SuperMarioGO
+# Super Mario GO

-This videogame based on [LaraCroftGO](https://en.wikipedia.org/wiki/Lemmings_(video_game)) but with the Super Mario Theme.
+This videogame based on [Lara Croft GO](https://en.wikipedia.org/wiki/Lara_Croft_Go) but with the Super Mario Theme.
 It was implemented using unity and 3D models during the Videogames subject of the Bachelor's Degree in Computer Science of the [Universitat Politècnica de Catalunya](https://www.upc.edu/ca) - [Facultat d'informàtica de Barcelona](https://www.fib.upc.edu/).

 ![](https://github.com/mariofv/SuperMarioGo/blob/master/Assets/level.PNG)